serenity-is/docs/tutorials/movies/02-generating-code-for-movie-table.md

 You can navigate through the connections using the up and down arrow keys.
 Select the `Default` connection and press Enter.

-After pressing Enter, you'll receive a list of tables in that database:
+After pressing Enter, you'll see a list of tables in that database:

 ![Sergen Movie Selected](img/dotnet-sergen-movie.png)